 What role do digital tools play in your daily work?

 The relationship between the companies and the digital tools in 2022 is very strong and I think will be stronger in the upcoming years.
 We have got a big advantage of using digital tools during the Covid-19 period where it was impossible to travel and meet clients and partners, we discovered an opportunity to work from home.
 Every trade from the beginning starts with a mail and then the e-invoices and contracts.
 If we did not have digitalization in the business, the expansion of the companies worldwide would not be possible.

 In what ways can digital solutions like Metalshub support you?

 Metalshub is becoming a very important digital tool in our industry giving us the opportunity to reach new customers and expand our market in new territories.
 Also with the digital contract that once both parties accept the , you directly have the contract in your hands.

 And I wish that over the years, Metalshub will become a full interactive supply chain tool where the deals will be made from A to Z including insurance, logistics/transport, finance, etc.

 Thank you, Ledi, for taking your time to talk with us and your kind wishes for Metalshub.
 We are more than happy to have you among our users and grow together.

 Digitalise your metals procurement and sales process now.
-Find out how Metalshub is able to help you reach new customers and find new suppliers.
-Book a demo and be part of the 1,350 companies that are already on board.
+Find out how Metalshub is able to help you reach new customers and find new suppliers. and be part of the 1,350 companies that are already on board.